 Teaching symbolism using Big Mother allows students to explore the symbolism of the quest to catch the fish, the feelings around actually doing so, and the tension around the ending.

 “The Flowers” by Alice Walker

 This is a coming-of-age story about a young Black girl named Myop.
 While picking flowers and exploring the woods around her home, she uncovers chilling evidence of a lynching.
 Since his story broaches a heavy topic, I wouldn’t use this short story without being prepared to engage in a larger discussion of racially motivated violence and the history of lynching in America.

-Summer as a symbol for youthful innocence is a well trod literary path, but this is an especially effective example.
+Summer as a symbol of youthful innocence is a well-trod literary path, but this is an especially effective example.
 Walker creates and then shatters an idyllic setting in only two pages!
 Loss of innocence for Black children is also a uniquely complex issue.
 Many studies show that both Black boys and girls are perceived as being older and thus are subjected to higher expectations and less nurturing than their White peers.
 It might not be necessary to have student-facing materials about the loss of Black innocence, but it’s important for teachers to be aware of our own implicit biases when teaching symbolism using The Flowers.

 “Real Monsters” by HD Hunter

 You can find this short story in the collection A Magic Door and a Lost Kingdom of Peace.
 It is a sci-fi glimpse of an alternate reality in which humans unknowingly cohabitate on Earth with a race of monsters.
 The monsters, peaceful at first, are spurred to action by a massacre of their own at the hands of humans.
 They plot to overthrow humanity by using a fast-food chain to poison them.
 It’s a dark premise, but the story delivers in an entertaining way that leaves most of the “what if?”-ing in our heads.